-- In 1969, the first television commercial broadcast in colour was for Birds Eye frozen peas.
+- In 1969, the first television commercial broadcast in color was for Birds Eye frozen peas.

 - The UK is the largest producer of peas for freezing.

-- In 1989, there was a television programme about peas than lived in overgrown flowerpots at the bottom of a garden.
+- In 1989, there was a television program about peas than lived in overgrown flowerpots at the bottom of a garden.
 It was called The Poddington Peas.